Sunderland: Regeneration

 The Sunderland Strategic Transport Corridor (SSTC) is a proposed transport link from the A19, through the city centre, to the port.
 A major phase of the plan was the creation of a new bridge, the Northern Spire Bridge, which links the A1231 Wessington Way on the north of the river with the Grove site in Pallion, on the south of the river.
 In 2008, Sunderland City Council offered the residents of Sunderland the opportunity to vote on the design of the bridge.
 The choices were a 180 m iconic cable-stayed bridge, which would result in a temporary increase in council tax, or a simple box structure which would be within the council's budget.
 The results of the consultation were inconclusive, with residents keen to have an iconic bridge, but reluctant to have a subsequent increase in tax to fund it.
 Regardless of the ultimate design of the new bridge, the landing point will be the former Grove Cranes site in Pallion.
 Plans for this site focus around the creation of a new residential area, with homes, community buildings, commercial and retail space.

-The Port

-The Port of Sunderland, owned by the city council, has been earmarked for medium-term redevelopment with a focus on mixed-use industry.